Let's All Go to the Lobby: Content

+An incomplete video of the film, showing 4 of the 6 shots.

 Let's All Go to the Lobby consists of six shots.
 The most recognizable of these depicts four animated food items (from left to right: a candy bar, (Note: The left-most refreshment is a rectangular wrapped package described by the National Film Preservation Board and Eagan as chewing gum, and by the Chicago Tribune as a candy bar.) popcorn, candy, and a soft drink) singing and walking leftwards.
 In the foreground before these characters are silhouettes of audience members, creating an illusion of depth, a standard technique of the medium.
 In a later shot, a group of four consumers are depicted enjoying their purchased food items.

 The eponymous song of the film is set to the same tune as "We Won't Be Home Until Morning", "The Bear Went Over the Mountain", "For He's a Jolly Good Fellow", and "Marlbrough s'en va-t-en guerre" (c.
 1709).
 While the origins of the melody are lost, it was already well-enough known in the early 19th century to be used for a passage in Wellington's Victory (1813) by Ludwig van Beethoven.

 The film historian Daniel Eagan wrote that "[w]ith its simple, repetitive lyrics and streamlined animation, Let's All Go to the Lobby has a hypnotic pull that is as compelling today as it was fifty years ago."
 He also wrote that by choosing not to simply photograph the offered items, the creators of the advertisement avoided using brand names of the products for sale.

 Background and production

 The Chicago-based Filmack Studios, originally known as Filmack Trailer Company, was founded in 1919 by Irving Mack.
 The company specialized in the production of snipes, an industry term for filmed newsreels, promotional material, merchants, advertisements, previews of coming attractions, courtesy requests for the audience, and notices concerning the concession stand of the movie theater.
 In 1951, the sales of concession stands represented approximately 20% of movie theaters' revenue.
 (Note: Concession stands had a growing importance for American movie theatres, representing 20% of revenue in 1951 and 80% in 1989.)
 Filmack commissioned a series of Technicolor trailers aimed at informing audiences about a theater's newly installed concession stand.
 Let's All Go to the Lobby was one of these films.

 The lyrics of the song featured in Let's All Go to the Lobby were written by Jack Tillar.
 Dave Fleischer is identified as the creator of the advertisement in a catalog of Filmack's releases, which reported that "trailers were produced exclusively for Filmack by Dave Fleischer".
 Specific details of Fleischer's involvement are lacking, and the original production records are considered lost; other production crew are unknown.
 Production may have started by 1953, but Robbie Mack (a later owner of Filmack) estimates that it was completed c.
 1955.
 The release date is typically estimated to be 1957.
-Filmack still owns the rights to the advertisement and licenses its use by various theater owners.